-When IBM’s Deep Blue beat chess Grandmaster Garry Kasparov in 1997 in a six game chess match, Kasparov came to believe that he was facing a machine that could experience human intuition.
+When IBM’s Deep Blue beat chess Grandmaster Garry Kasparov in 1997 in a six-game chess match, Kasparov came to believe that he was facing a machine that could experience human intuition.

 “The machine refused to move to a position that had a decisive short-term advantage… It was showing a very human sense of danger.” – Garry Kasparov

 To Kasparov, Deep Blue looked as if to be experiencing the game rather than just crunching the numbers.
-Might Kasparov have actually detected a hint of analogical thinking in Deep Blue’s play and mistaken it for human intervention?
+Might Kasparov have detected a hint of analogical thinking in Deep Blue’s play and mistaken it for human intervention?

 “Chess is beautiful enough to waste your life for” – Hans Rees, Dutch Grandmaster.

 The oft-quoted adage of Hans Rees most succinctly describes the human obsession with the ancient game of kings.
 For centuries, the act of playing chess has been upheld as the very paragon of intellectual activity.
-It is the game’s reputation as both a strategically deep system and as a thinking man’s activity that originally made the idea of mechanized chess player and intriguing notion.
+It is the game’s reputation as both a strategically deep system and as a thinking man’s activity that originally made the idea of a mechanized chess player and intriguing notion.
 For much of modern history, chess playing was seen as a “litmus test” of the ability for computers to act intelligently.

-In 1770, the Hungarian inventor Wolfgang von Kempelen, unveiled ‘The Turk’, a fake chess-playing machine.
+In 1770, the Hungarian inventor Wolfgang von Kempelen unveiled ‘The Turk,’ a fake chess-playing machine.
 Although the actual machine worked by hiding a human chess player inside of it and play the machine’s moves, audiences around the world were fascinated by the idea of a machine that could perform intelligent tasks at the same level as humans.

 In this great era of exploration, researchers were looking for model problems to develop new AI techniques with that, they hoped, would eventually lead to a computational model of conscious decision making – the true artificial (general) intelligence, the world is yet to witness.
-Shannon’s paper made the case for the use of chess as a model system to be employed for this purpose.
+Shannon’s paper made a case for the use of chess as a model system to be employed for this purpose.

 “The investigation of a chess-playing program is intended to develop techniques that can be used for more practical applications. …The chess machine is an idea one to start with for several reasons.
 The problem is sharply defined, both in the allowed operation and the ultimate goal.
 It is neither so simple as to be trivial or too difficult for satisfactory solution.
 And such a machine could be pitted against a human opponent, giving a clear measure of the machine’s ability in this kind of reasoning.” – Claude Shannon (Source)

 As was the case with many subfields of Artificial Intelligence at this time, progress in the development of chess-playing hardware lagged behind the theoretical frameworks developed in the 60s and 70s.
 The public was doubtful that a machine would ever be able to defeat a competent human chess player.
 In the mid-1990s, however, the tides began to change.
 When Deep Thought became the first computer to beat a grandmaster in a tournament game, IBM realized that this was a way to illustrate the advances in technology.
-Despite the lingering skepticism of the chess community, chess-playing computers began to beat extremely proficient chess players in exhibition matches, the most notable victory being that of IBM’s Deep Blue against Chess Master Garry Kasparov in an official match under tournament regulations.
+Despite the lingering skepticism of the chess community, chess-playing computers began to beat extremely proficient chess players in exhibition matches, the most notable victory being that of IBM’s Deep Blue against Chess Master Garry Kasparov in an official competition under tournament regulations.
 Deep Blue became the first computer to defeat a world chess champion in match play.